 TunTrust rejects any certificate application that TunTrust cannot verify.
 TunTrust does not issue Certificates for domain names that are not under the ".tn" top-level domain.
+TunTrust does not issue certificates containing Internal Names.

 TunTrust, in its sole discretion, may reject a Certificate Application, and may refuse to issue a Certificate, without incurring any liability for loss or damages arising out of such refusal.
 TunTrust reserves the right not to disclose reasons for such a refusal.
 Applicants whose applications have been rejected may subsequently re-apply.